Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-index.md

 - Explore the politics.
 Campaign as a councillor or vote for new runtime proposals using [Democracy](../../maintain/maintain-guides-democracy.md).
 - Hone your validator set-up.
-The minimum requirement for staking as a validator on AXIALunar is much lower than it is expected for AXIASolar.
+The minimum requirement for staking as a validator on AXIALunar is much lower than it is expected for AXIACoin.
 There are also programs in place such as [Thousand Validators][thousand validators] to help community validators rise the ranks.
 - Deploy a parachain.
-AXIALunar will get the functionality required for parachains before AXIASolar.
+AXIALunar will get the functionality required for parachains before AXIACoin.
   This includes participating in a parachain slot auction and composable applications.
 - Join a cyber secret society.
 The [Kappa Sigma Mu][kappa] fraternity asks you to get a AXIALunar tattoo to join.